 Complete this program in as little as seven months.
 Format designed by board certified and state-licensed opticians.
 Opportunity to complete a practicum before graduation.
 The program will help you prepare for dispensing optician national certification exams, administered by ABO and the NCLE, by providing you with exam prep materials.
 Call 1-800-851-1819 today.

 Outlook and Salaries for Opticians in Kentucky

-According to the Bureau of Labor Statistics (BLS), there were approximately 1,120 people working as licensed opticians in Kentucky in 2018.
+According to the Bureau of Labor Statistics (BLS), approximately 1,120 people were working as licensed opticians in Kentucky in 2018.
 In addition, there were 290 persons employed as ophthalmic medical technicians and about 540 working as optometrists in the same year.
 The BLS predicts that jobs for licensed opticians in Kentucky will increase by at least 5 percent by 2028.